Infosys vs TCS vs HCL Tech vs Wipro: IT stock that analysts prefer amid slowdown fears

 Accenture's second quarter results and FY23 guidance were as positive as its order wins.
-Brokerages such as Nirmal Bang said while one can draw the conclusion that Accenture's strong show is reflective of healthy demand, it more to do with its unique set of capabilities that it built up over the years, both organically and inorganically.
+Brokerages such as Nirmal Bang and JM Financial said while one can draw the conclusion that Accenture's strong show is reflective of healthy demand, it more to do with its unique set of capabilities that it built up over the years, both organically and inorganically.
 Analysts believe growth differential between domestic IT winners and losers will likely increase in FY2024.
 For now, they find Tier 1 IT majors to be better placed than Tier 2 players, with Infosys among their top IT pick.
 Analysts also like TCS and HCL Technologies.

 Kotak Institutional Equities said high exposure to banking and financial services (BFS) can impact growth for TCS, Infosys, Wipro, LTIMintree and Mphasis.
 Mphasis can have a larger impact, given high exposure to vulnerable verticals (BFS), services (mortgage BPO) and clients (large client in logistics vertical).